Vestoppland and Valdres District Court

-Vestoppland og Valdres District Court (Vestoppland og Valdres tingrett) is a district court located in Innlandet county, Norway.
+Vestoppland and Valdres District Court (Vestoppland og Valdres tingrett) is a district court located in Innlandet county, Norway.
 This court is based at two different courthouses which are located in Gjøvik and Fagernes.
 The court is subordinate to the Eidsivating Court of Appeal.
 The court serves the Vestoppland and Valdres parts of the county which includes cases from 12 municipalities as follows.